-The Japan Athletes Rehabilitation Trainers Association (JARTA) is a private organization of sports trainers providing athletes with rehabilitative and preventive skills as well as training based on Eastern medicine, the Eastern body viewpoint, body cognition, and recognition studies.
-A special focus is placed on using the concepts of martial arts as an advantage of our Japanese culture and applying it to the theory of sports training, offering “a unique Japanese training style” to athletes and sports teams.
+JARTA is a private organization of sports trainers providing athletes with rehabilitation and injury prevention skills, as well as training to up their skills and game based on Eastern medicine and Eastern studies of body perspective, cognition, and recognition.
+Special focus is also placed on using martial arts concepts.
+We apply these concepts to our sports training theories, offering “a unique Japanese training style” to athletes and sports teams.

-Provide support for participants in sports activities who suffer from injuries or poor performance, as well as coaches and trainers through our conditioning programs and training.
+To support all participants of any sports activity suffering from injuries and/or poor performance, as well as to support coaches and trainers through our conditioning and training programs.

-Expand JARTA’s training theory worldwide to make our concepts of “body quality,” “quality of movement,” and “quality of training” world standards originating from Japan.
+To globally expand JARTA’s training theory, making our concepts of “body quality,” “quality of movement,” and “quality of training” world standards originating from Japan.

-Our clients and trainers are currently very active in soccer, baseball, rugby, volleyball, basketball, etc.
+Our major clients and trainers are currently involved in soccer, baseball, rugby, volleyball, basketball, etc.

-We focus on expanding the scope of the body’s functional movement by relaxing muscles to their maximum extent and getting the body’s innate sensors to work fully.
-Training in the field today generally aims to enhance a number of elements leading to higher performance only by increasing contractile force.
-However, such training, with its excessive emphasis on strengthening muscles, tends to cause a gradual loss of the innate agility and flexibility of athletes’ muscles, resulting in stiffer bodies.A stiffer body is subject to the following adverse tendencies:
+We focus on expanding the scope of the body’s functional movements by relaxing muscles to their full potential, and getting the body’s innate sensors working fully.
+Most training styles today generally focus on enhancing a number of elements which leads to higher performance only by increasing contractile force.
+However, with its excessive emphasis on strengthening muscles, this style of training tends to cause a gradual loss of innate agility and flexibility of the muscles, resulting in a stiffer body.

 ・Prone to fatigue